ganeshv/eieio/README.md

 ChatGPT 4 and Github Copilot were heavily used.

 ## License
-This extension is licensed under the MIT License.
+MIT License.
 See the LICENSE file for more information.